gagan-iitb/Federated_Learning_Tutorial/README.md

   Contributors: **Peter Kairouz, Brendan McMahan, and Kallista Bonawitz**, presenting the work of many others.
   Access the slides [here](https://ppai21.github.io/files/BM_KB_PK-slides.pdf).

-We extend our gratitude to the authors for their insightful tutorial on federated learning and privacy.
+We extend our gratitude to the authors for their insightful content on federated learning and privacy.